philips-software/cogito/workspaces/cogito-react/README.md

 In the example above, we see that `dataStore` is requested to be a *deployed* version, while `dataRequest` and `dataResponse` are specified to be returned as *raw* instances.

-`CogitoReact` (and also [Cogito]) processes this input structure and returns an object holding the references to either deployed contracts or the raw proxies:
+`CogitoReact` (via [Cogito]) processes this input structure and returns an object holding the references to either deployed contracts or the raw proxies:

 ```javascript
 contracts.dataStore    // deployed